OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 This Widget only appears when in playback mode.
 It allows you to select a different playback without having to “Stop System”.
 There is a button in the top right of the Widget that allows you to select any OpenBCI playback file (.txt or .csv).
 Selecting other types of files may cause an error.

 ## Pulse Widget
 This widget will only show for Cyton in Live mode.
 It uses the Analog Read mode to get data from the pin marked D11 on the Cyton.
 Using this data, the widget will calculate the Beats per minute (BPM) and the Interbeat Interval (IBI).
-When using the Networking widget, this data type will send: BPM, Raw Signal, and IBI.
+When using the Networking widget, this data type will send BPM, Raw Signal, and IBI.

 ____

 ## Custom Widget

-This tutorial shows you how to create your own custom widgets for the [OpenBCI GUI](https://github.com/OpenBCI/OpenBCI_GUI).
-In just a few easy steps you can have your own mini applications added to the dropdown menus of the OpenBCI GUI for running specialized applications in real-time.
-These widgets can tap directly into the main data structure of the OpenBCI GUI, so you can experiment with brain waves and other bio data right in the GUI.
+This tutorial shows you how to create custom widgets for the [OpenBCI GUI](https://github.com/OpenBCI/OpenBCI_GUI).
+In just a few easy steps, you can have your mini-applications added to the dropdown menus of the OpenBCI GUI for running specialized applications in real-time.
+These widgets can tap directly into the main data structure of the OpenBCI GUI, so you can experiment with brain waves and other biodata right in the GUI.

 #### Helpful Background Skills